RISE-UP Program Information

 A stipend of $3,000 is provided to all UC Davis program participants.
 Consortium site housing and round-trip travel for out-of-state scholars are also available.
 All program activities are contingent on CDC funding.

 Students will be residing in a local college dormitory on the California State University at Sacramento campus in Sacramento, California.
 Housing during the program will be paid for by the program.

 Air flight between sites will be paid for by the program.
 Any ground transportation, such as driving between housing to community sites or the seminars, as well as parking will be covered by the Scholars.

-In order to be considered for acceptance into this program, the applicant must:
+To be considered for acceptance into this program, the applicant must:

 - Be currently enrolled as a rising junior, junior, or senior or received their baccalaureate degree within 12 calendar months of the MCHC/RISE-UP program orientation